aridjayarecipes/cutesrecipes.web.app/content/post/1876-simple-way-to-make-ultimate-citrus-and-honey-glazed-salmon.md

 1. Make ready 1/3 cup honey

-Full ingredient &amp; nutrition information of the Honey and Soy Glazed Salmon Calories.
-Roasted broccoli &amp; jerk-spiced carrot fries, almonds.
+Full ingredient & nutrition information of the Honey and Soy Glazed Salmon Calories.
+Roasted broccoli & jerk-spiced carrot fries, almonds.
 All ingredients in this recipe: Salmon fillets, Honey-citrus glaze (orange juice, pineapple juice, lime juice, honey, cilantro, granulated garlic, ginger puree [organic ginger], apple cider vinegar [raw and.
-This salmon could not be easier OR prettier— it doesn&#39;t even need to marinate!
+This salmon could not be easier OR prettier— it doesn't even need to marinate!

 <!--inarticleads2-->